About Princeton Middle School

 Standardized Testing and State Assessment

-Each spring, our students take the NJSLA assessment and Grade 8 NJ-ASK Science assessment.
+Each spring, our students take the NJSLA assessment and Grade 8 NJSLA Science assessment.
 This is a test mandated by the New Jersey Department of Education.
 It measures student performance in reading, writing, mathematics, and science.
-The mean for student performance is well above average.
+The mean for student performance at Princeton Middle School is well above average.

 While chorus, band, and orchestra are part of our regular school day; there are also many extracurricular activities at PMS.
 Clubs include Art Club, Board Game Club, Do Something Club, Drama Club, Geography Bee Club, Little Tiger Store, Mathletes, Scribbles Literary Magazine, PPS Girls Club, Robotics Club, Science Olympiad, Stage & Lighting Crew, Yearbook, Cooks and Garden Club, Engineering Club, and Chess Club.
 Team sports include boys & girls soccer, field hockey, co-ed cross country, co-ed tennis, girls & boys basketball, swim team, wrestling, baseball, softball, co-ed track, and boys & girls lacrosse.

 The typical PMS student schedule encompasses six academic subjects and a designated block for PAWS (time dedicated to complete work and read).
 Each grade level enjoys a dedicated lunch and recess break.
 The core curriculum comprises a comprehensive range of subjects, including English, Mathematics, Science, Social Studies, World Languages, Physical Education, Racial Literacy, Health, Music, Art, Computers, Technology, Drama, STEM Robotics, and more.